una/personal-goals/happy-moments/happy-moments.md

 03/28/2015
 ---
-I stayed up until 3 AM chatting with some of the other CSS Conf AU speakers (Kenneth, Thomas, Andrew, and Mike).
+I stayed up until 3 AM chatting with some of the other CSS Conf AU speakers.
 I love this part of travel and meeting people -- really insightful late-night conversation.

 03/29/2015
 ---